Lajos Dóczi: Biography

+Career

 After finishing his preliminary education he studied law in Vienna, joining at the same time the staff of Die Presse.
 His political articles, which advocated the "Ausgleich" (agreement) with Austria, were very favorably received, and on the recommendation of Balthasar Horváth, then Minister of Justice, he was appointed (1868) clerk in the office of the prime minister.

 When Count Julius Andrássy became minister of foreign affairs (1872) Dóczy accompanied him to Vienna, and was soon appointed "Sectionsrath", and later "Hofrath", at the Foreign Office.
-In 1899 he was elevated to the rank of baron, and in 1902 retired from public life.
+In 1899, he was elevated to the rank of baron, and in 1902, retired from public life.
 He resided in Deutschkreutz and Budapest.

-Dóczy's reputation rests not on the services he rendered to the state, but on his achievements as a dramatic writer and as a translator.
-Csók (The Kiss), his best-known comedy, which is played in German as well as in Hungarian theaters, gained the prize of the Hungarian Academy in 1871; the German translation was made by the author himself.